yomidevs/yomitan-mecab-installer/README.md

 ## FAQ

-*Why is firefox different?*:
+*Why is firefox different?*

 - That's because, from what I've seen, Firefox gives a unique extension ID for every user, instead of one global one like in the Chrome store.
 This makes it much trickier to install MeCab.

 ## Notes
 - If you try to run the installer for use on multiple browsers, it will not work.
 Only one browser can use the MeCab for Yomitan installation.